 The Boulder Creek Fire Protection District is comprised of an all volunteer staff.
 We are always looking for new volunteer firefighters to provide emergency services to our community.
 If you are interested in becoming a firefighter with us below is our hiring process. (link firefighter to job description below)

-- Complete the Boulder Creek Firefighter Application and Health Questionnaire.
+- Complete the Boulder Creek Firefighter Application.

 - After reviewing application, and meeting minimum qualifications, candidates will be invited to take the physical agility test, which is typically held in May of each year.

 - Successfully pass Physical Agility Test, which is designed to evaluate the candidates overall strength, stamina and agility.
 See the agility test video below.

 - Successfully pass background check, which consists of a Live Scan report and a DMV check.
 Applicants must be insurable by the District’s liability carrier.

 - Successful candidates will then be placed on an eligibility list to be used to fill current and future openings.
 The list is good for one year and may be extended by the Fire Chief.

 - Accept offer of employment by the Fire Chief.

 All new hires must successfully pass a one year probationary period.

 - High school graduate or it’s tested equivalent